 Table of Contents

 Introduction to Radiative Transfer.
 Radiative Properties at Interfaces.
 Radiative Properties of Opaque Materials.
 Configuration Factors for Diffuse Surfaces with Uniform Radiosity.
 Radiation Exchange in Enclosures Composed of Black and/or Diffuse–Gray Surfaces.
 Exchange of Thermal Radiation among Nondiffuse Nongray Surfaces.
 Radiation Combined with Conduction and Convection at Boundaries.
 Electromagnetic Wave Theory.
 Properties of Participating Media.
 Absorption and Scattering by Particles and Agglomerates.
 Fundamental Radiative Transfer Relations and Approximate Solution Methods.
-Radiative Transfer in Simple Geometries with Participating Media.
+Participating Media in Simple Geometries.
 Numerical Solution Methods for Radiative Transfer in Participating Media.
 The Monte Carlo Method.
 Conjugate Heat Transfer in Participating Media.
 Near-Field Thermal Radiation.
 Radiative Effects in Translucent Solids, Windows, and Coatings.
 Inverse Problems in Radiative Transfer.
 Applications of Radiation Energy Transfer.
 Appendix A: Conversion Factors, Radiation Constants, and Blackbody Functions.
 Appendix B: Radiative Properties.
 Appendix C: Catalog of Selected Configuration Factors.
 Appendix D: Exponential Integral Relations and Two-Dimensional Radiation Functions.
-References.
-Index.

 John R. (Jack) Howell received his academic degrees from Case Western Reserve University (then Case Institute of Technology), Cleveland, Ohio.
 He began his engineering career as a researcher at NASA Lewis (now Glenn) Research Center (1961–1968) and then took academic positions at the University of Houston (1978–1988) and the University of Texas at Austin, where he remained until retirement in 2012.
 He is presently Ernest Cockrell, Jr., Memorial Chair Emeritus.
 He pioneered the use of the Monte Carlo method for the analysis of radiative heat transfer in complex systems that contain absorbing, emitting, and scattering media.
 Jack has concentrated his research on computational techniques for radiative transfer and combined-mode problems for over 60 years.
 Recently, he has adapted inverse solution techniques to combined-mode problems and to radiation at the nanoscale.
 His awards in heat transfer include the ASME/AIChE Max Jakob Medal (1998), ASME Heat Transfer Memorial Award (1991), AIAA Thermophysics Award (1990), the Poynting Award from JQSRT (2013) and the 2018 International Center for Heat and Mass Transfer Luikov Medal.
 He is an elected member of the U.S. National Academy of Engineering (2005) and a foreign member of the Russian Academy of Sciences (1999).
 He is an Honorary Fellow of the American Society of Mechanical Engineering (ASME).